alexandru-savinov/BalancedNewsGo/memory-bank/activeContext.md

 ## April 2025 Update: Validation, Feedback, QA, and Code Quality

-### Fully Operational Validation & Feedback Loop
-- The system now features a **continuous, automated validation loop** integrated across backend and frontend.
-- **User feedback** is ingested both inline (via the UI) and through API endpoints.
-- Validation runs automatically on new data and model outputs, flagging inconsistencies or low-confidence results.
+- **Validation & Feedback Loop:** Continuous, automated validation is integrated across backend and frontend.
+User feedback is ingested both inline (via the UI) and through API endpoints, directly informing prompt tuning and model adjustments.
+Validation runs automatically on new data and model outputs, flagging inconsistencies or low-confidence results.
-- Feedback directly informs **prompt tuning** and **model adjustments**, creating a **closed-loop improvement cycle**.

-### Continuous Feedback Ingestion & Dashboards
-- Feedback is continuously collected, stored, and analyzed.
-- **Dashboards** provide real-time insights into:
-  - Feedback volume and sentiment
-  - Validation pass/fail rates
-  - Model performance trends
-- This enables rapid detection of issues and supports **data-driven iteration**.
+- **Dashboards:** Real-time dashboards provide insights into feedback volume, sentiment, validation pass/fail rates, and model performance trends, enabling rapid detection of issues and supporting data-driven iteration.

-### QA Framework for Documentation
-- A **multi-stage QA process** governs all documentation updates:
-  - **Drafting:** Authors use standardized templates to ensure consistency.
-  - **Automated Checks:** Markdown linting, link validation, and style enforcement run on every commit.
-  - **Peer Review:** At least one reviewer verifies technical accuracy, clarity, and adherence to guidelines.
-  - **Approval & Merge:** Only after passing automated checks and peer review can changes be merged.
-- **Continuous Improvement:**
-  - Collect feedback on documentation usability.
-  - Periodic audits to identify outdated or unclear sections.
-  - Update templates and checklists based on lessons learned.
+- **QA Process:** Documentation and code updates follow a multi-stage QA process: drafting with templates, automated checks (linting, link validation, style), peer review, and approval/merge only after passing all checks.
+Continuous improvement is supported by periodic audits and template updates.

 ### Resolved SonarQube and Lint Issues
 - Major **SonarQube warnings** have been addressed, improving code maintainability and security.